-502.1.1: The stated U- or F-value of any component assembly, listed in Table 5-1 or 5-2, such as roof/ceiling, opaque wall or opaque floor may be increased and the U-value for other components decreased, provided that the total heat gain or loss for the entire building envelope does not exceed the total resulting from compliance to the U-values specified in this section.
+502.1.1: The stated U- or F-factor of any component assembly, listed in Table 5-1 or 5-2, such as roof/ceiling, opaque wall or opaque floor may be increased and the U-factor for other components decreased, provided that the total heat gain or loss for the entire building envelope does not exceed the total resulting from compliance to the U-factors specified in this section.

-The U-values for typical construction assemblies are included in Chapter 10.
+The U-factors for typical construction assemblies are included in Chapter 10.
 These values shall be used for all calculations.
-Where proposed construction assemblies are not represented in Chapter 10, values shall be calculated in accordance with Chapters 19-27 in Standard RS-1 listed in Chapter 7, using the framing factors listed in Chapter 10 where applicable.
+Where proposed construction assemblies are not represented in Chapter 10, values shall be calculated in accordance with Chapters 21-29 in Standard RS-1 listed in Chapter 7, using the framing factors listed in Chapter 10 where applicable.

-For envelope assemblies containing metal framing, the U-value shall be determined by one of the following methods:
+For envelope assemblies containing metal framing, the U-factor shall be determined by one of the following methods:

-- 1. Results of laboratory or field measurements. - Standard RS-25, listed in Chapter 7, where the metal framing is bonded on one or both sides to a metal skin or covering. - The zone method as provided in Chapter 22 of Standard RS-1, listed in Chapter 7. - Effective framing/cavity R-values as provided from the following table for metal stud walls:
+- 1. Results of laboratory or field measurements. - Standard RS-25, listed in Chapter 7, where the metal framing is bonded on one or both sides to a metal skin or covering. - 3.
+The zone method as provided in Chapter 24 of Standard RS-1, listed in Chapter 7. - 4.
+Results of parallel path correction factors for effective framing/cavity R-values as provided from the following table for metal stud walls and roof/ceilings: